telerik/xaml-docs/controls/radautocompletebox/styles-and-templates/customizing-drop-down-itemtemplate.md

 position: 0
 ---

-# Customizing the DropDownItemTemplate and DropDownItemTemplateSelector
+# {{ site.framework_name }} RadAutoCompleteBox Customizing the DropDownItemTemplate and DropDownItemTemplateSelector

 In the __RadAutoCompleteBox__ control you can customize the way items are rendered in the DropDown portion of the control.
 You can do that by setting the __DropDownItemTemplate__ or __DropDownItemTemplateSelector__ properties.
 They allow you to show different templates for the DropDown items.